Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Email from real estate investor proposing triple commission opportunity for off-market deal to real estate agent.

-The result of falling for this trick is letting the investor make a massive profit that should have been yours.
+The result of sellers falling for this is letting the investor make a massive profit that should have been theirs.

-Which means the price you’d sell your house for would be well below market value.
+Which means the final price is well below market value.

-In most cases, at least ~20% lower than what you could get by putting your house on the market (sometimes ~30-40%).
+In most cases, at least ~20% lower than what they could have got by putting their house on the MLS (sometimes ~30-40%).

 This is why you need to be aware of the intent behind an off-market buyer when selling a house for cash.

-So what should you do if an agent attempts to orchestrate this plot on you?
+If an agent attempts to orchestrate this on you, don’t work with them.

 They’re trying to convince you to transfer money from your pocket into theirs.